Mongolia: Water for All

 ARKHANGAI, MONGOLIA

-Next Trip: August 2-13, 2025 | 12 Days
+Next Trip: June 30—July 11, 2026 | 12 Days

 Dive into Mongolia’s untouched natural wonders and experience the traditional nomadic lifestyle in the stunning region of Arkhangai, Mongolia.

 Join us on this epic journey and make a lasting impact.
-Whether you participate, donate, or fundraise, your involvement matters.
+Whether you participate, donate, or fundraise, your involvement truly matters.

 “Our trip was a fully immersive dive into the magic that is Mongolia...
 It felt so good to contribute to Mongolia’s reforestation efforts and it allowed us to connect a little deeper with the local community and not feel like a tourist just simply passing by.”